ericbinnendyk/thesis-project/README.md

 For now, this is just a backup of the actual working directory I use.

 Prerequisites for running the code are C++ and Python 3 ZeroMQ libraries, Numpy, Tensorflow, and Keras.
+R is needed to plot network results.

 NOTE: This code doesn't compile yet because ndnSIM compilation seems to be dependent on the code being split into submodules.